 3. Turn off the crockpot, unplug it as an extra measure to make sure you turned off the heat source, take off the “skin” that has formed on the top, leave the lid off, and let the yogurt cool for about 1 hour, 15 minutes, to 110 degrees.

 4. When your time goes off, test the yogurt.
 Use your thermometer to see if it’s 110 degrees.
 If you are low tech like I am and don’t have a thermometer, never fear.
 Just dip your pinky finger in up to the first knuckle.
 If you can hold your pinky in that position and count to 20 seconds comfortably without feeling that your pinky is getting hot and you have to take it out, you are at the right temp.
 If it’s still too hot, then set the timer for 5 minutes and check at 5 min. intervals until it is cool enough to keep a finger in for 20 seconds.

 6. Incubate the yogurt at this temperature so that the good bacteria in the starter yogurt will multiply and spread through all the yogurt in the crockpot.
 Do this by wrapping the crockpot with bath towels.
 Some bloggers say to put the wrapped up crockpot in an oven that is turned off but I have found that step is unnecessary.

-6. Check the yogurt after 6 to 8 hours, basically overnight, 10 hours if you want it more sour.
+7. Check the yogurt after 6 to 8 hours, basically overnight, 10 hours if you want it more sour.
 I have found 3 to 4 hours works too if I want to make it during the day and have it ready before dinnertime.
 It should be nice and yogurty!
 You should have a semi-solid yogurt state that has a thin layer of whey when you dip a spoon into it.
 The whey is very nutritious and useful.
 You can just mix it in if you don’t mind slightly runny yogurt or strain it off in the next step.
-You can also save the whey for making lacto-fermented vegetables or for soaking grains overnight if you want to be super economical and healthy Becky Homecky!
+You can also save the whey for making lacto-fermented vegetables or for soaking grains overnight if you want to be super economical and a healthy Becky Hom-Ecky!